Mailpoet Sender Settings

 - It turns out that Bounce Handling is indeed networkwide.
 I'm not certain that I totally understand what bounce handling is or how it's supposed to work, but I'm happy to set up a Commons-wide bounce handler account, which should hopefully work smoothly for you.
 Does that sound OK?

-#7 Updated by Keith Miyake about 5 years ago
+#7 Updated by Keith Miyake over 5 years ago

 Ahh, it's so simple and yet not at all apparent.
 That seems like it worked.